-According to survey results, Facebook apps were the most frequently reported digital tool that online MSMEs reported using to conduct each business activity about which they were asked.
-For example, 58 percent of surveyed online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, compared to five percent for other digital tools during the same time frame.
-Accordingly, surveyed online MSMEs also reported that Facebook apps were very important for each business activity about which they were asked at a much higher rate than for other digital tools.
-To this end, 40 percent of surveyed online MSMEs reported that Facebook apps were very important for marketing to customers, compared to eight percent of surveyed online MSMEs who said this about other digital tools.
-Additionally, WhatsApp was cited as a particularly important tool for surveyed online MSMEs, serving a useful role across multiple business activities about which they were asked, both customer-facing and non-customerfacing.
-These findings indicated that Facebook apps were key digital supports for surveyed MSMEs to run multiple aspects of their business.
+According to survey results, Facebook apps were the most frequently reported digital tool that online MSMEs reported using to conduct each business activity.
+For example, 58 percent of online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, compared to five percent for other digital tools.
+Accordingly, online MSMEs also reported that Facebook apps were very important for each business activity at a much higher rate than for other digital tools.
+To this end, 40 percent of online MSMEs reported that Facebook apps were very important for marketing to customers, compared to eight percent of online MSMEs who said this about other digital tools.
+Additionally, WhatsApp was cited as a particularly important tool for online MSMEs, serving a useful role across multiple business activities, both customer-facing and non-customer-facing.
+These findings indicated that Facebook apps were key digital supports for surveyed MSMEs to run multiple aspects of their businesses.
 Therefore, it is important for public, private, and development sector stakeholders to continue promoting the use of simple and intuitive digital tools among the Indonesian MSME community.

-Nevertheless, survey findings indicated that surveyed online MSMEs in Indonesia were supplementing, rather than wholly replacing, their use of offline techniques with digital tools to conduct business.
-More specifically, a higher percentage of surveyed online MSMEs in Indonesia reported using offline methods, especially face-to-face techniques, in the past 30 days than digital tools for each business activity about which they were asked.
-(This finding also echoed the high reported usage of face-toface among surveyed offline MSMEs across all business activities, with 87 percent of surveyed offline MSMEs reporting that they used face-toface to communicate with customers in the past 30 days.)
-For instance, while 58 percent of surveyed online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, 87 percent reported using offline methods for the same purpose over the same time period.
+Nevertheless, survey findings indicated that online MSMEs in Indonesia were supplementing, rather than wholly replacing, their use of offline techniques with digital tools to conduct business.
+More specifically, a higher percentage of online MSMEs in Indonesia reported using offline methods, especially face-to-face techniques, in the past 30 days than digital tools for each business activity.
+(This finding also echoed the high reported usage of face-to-face among surveyed offline MSMEs across all business activities, with 87 percent of offline MSMEs reporting that they used faceto-face to communicate with customers in the past 30 days.)
+For instance, while 58 percent of online MSMEs reported that they used Facebook apps to communicate with customers in the past 30 days, 87 percent reported using offline methods for the same purpose over the same time period.
 Supporting MSMEs to survive and thrive during and after the COVID-19 pandemic requires looking across the full spectrum of business methods, given the complementary usage of both digital and offline methods across business activities.

-CASE STUDY

-TIMOR MORINGA
+CASE STUDY TIMOR MORINGA